 Follow us online:

-Keep an eye on your mail as the next issue of New Values Magazine hits the streets May 22nd.
-In addition to valuable coupons from local businesses, you’ll find community events announcements and information, news from Kishwaukee Hospital and more!
+Check out the October issue of New Values Magazine!
+In addition to valuable coupons from local businesses, you’ll find community events announcements and information, and much more!

 The restaurant specializes in Middle Eastern cuisine, which is vegetarian by nature.
 Moe Mroueh, one of Mediterraneo’s owners, maintains that one of the primary reasons for serving the food is to emphasize healthy eating.